pyth-network/pyth-gitbook/metrics/publisher-metrics.md

 ![](../.gitbook/assets/publisher-metrics/1_E52zxcRWkTtUAIAggbU-6Q.jpeg)

 If you want to review the Publisher Metrics of another price feed (e.g. ETH/USD), you will need to access the relevant asset.
-As mentioned, the [Pyth Markets page](https://www.google.com/url?q=https://pyth.network/markets/&sa=D&source=editors&ust=1644929491591273&usg=AOvVaw3d8EHQfqVdf07vdK6uB0Xm) has the full list of price feeds.
+As mentioned, the [Pyth Price Feeds page](https://pyth.network/price-feeds/) has the full list of price feeds.

 For more details on the Pyth Publishers Metrics, please visit our [blog post](https://pythnetwork.medium.com/introducing-pyth-publishers-metrics-3b20de6f1bf3).